 Agents work out of one of eight regions throughout the United States.
 They provide assistance as requested by other law enforcement agencies, as well as protective services and criminal intelligence.
 They also work closely with Interpol and other international agencies.

-Due to the large size of the geographic regions and the extensive jurisdiction of the Coast Guard, agents must be ready and willing to travel and work just about anywhere in the United States and may be placed on international assignments.
+Due to the large size of the geographic regions and the extensive jurisdiction of the Coast Guard, agents must be ready and willing to travel and work just about anywhere in the United States and may even be placed on international assignments.

 Education and Skill Requirements

 Coast Guard special agents are fully trained and certified federal agents.
 The CGIS is made up of military and civilian agents.
 For civilian agents, a four-year degree and prior law enforcement work experience are necessary.
 Additionally, like most special agent careers, prior investigative work is encouraged.